-It was on the 24th of March.
-My cell phone accidentally fell into a bucket of water after which it completely shut down.
-I went to the mobile repairer where he told that it would take a day to
+It was the 24th of March when my cell phone accidentally fell into a bucket of water, after which it completely shut down.
+I went to the mobile repairer and he told me that it would take a day to fix it.

-On my return to my new flat, I asked my new neighbour, a couple in their late 60’s, for their cell phone to inform my fiancée and my parents.
-As I was talking to my fiancée about the unfortunate incident, the news of the 21 days lockdown hit my ears with a bang.
+Once I got back to my new flat, I asked my new neighbours, a couple in their late 60’s, for their cell phone, so that I could inform my fiancée and parents about what had happened.
+As I was talking to my fiancée about the unfortunate incident, the news of the 21 days lockdown hit my ears.

 You get the world at your tips but you lose the essence of a relationship in the process.
 I folded the letter and inserted it into the envelope along with a portrait of my fiancée.
 Then, I went to the post office where post officials were doing their duty in full-swing.

-For the first time in life, I realized the value of the postman who has been delivering messages from a time when there was no phone and technology.
+For the first time in life, I realized the value of postmen who have been delivering messages from early times when there was no phone and technology.

 And today amidst the heinous corona pandemic, they are still serving as messengers by risking their lives.
-As I returned home after sending the letter, my neighbour uncle told that he received a call from the mobile repairer informing that my mobile has been repaired and he will send it to me by the evening.
+As I returned home after sending the letter, my ‘neighbour uncle’ told me that he received a call from the mobile repairer, informing him that my mobile had been repaired.
+He would send it to me by the evening!
 I was overjoyed after hearing the news.

-And as I sat beside the window, waiting for the mobile repairer, I started sketching the portrait of a postman carrying my letter amidst the lockdown with the song “Dakiya daak laya (The postman brings the post)” ringing in the background.
+And as I sat beside the window, waiting for my phone, I started sketching the portrait of a postman carrying my letter amidst the lockdown with the song “Dakiya daak laaya (The postman brings the post)” ringing in the background.